MicrosoftDocs/microsoft-365-docs/microsoft-365/security/office-365-security/sharepoint-file-access-policies.md

 ## Updating common policies to include SharePoint and OneDrive for Business

-To protect files in SharePoint and OneDrive, the following diagram illustrates which policies to update from the the common identity and device access policies.
+To protect files in SharePoint and OneDrive, the following diagram illustrates which policies to update from the common identity and device access policies.

 :::image type="content" source="../../media/microsoft-365-policies-configurations/identity-access-ruleset-sharepoint.png" alt-text="Summary of policy updates for protecting access to SharePoint." lightbox="../../media/microsoft-365-policies-configurations/identity-access-ruleset-sharepoint.png":::